threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 But first, what is zinit?
 In a nutshell, zinit is a process manager (pid 1) that knows how to launch, monitor and sort dependencies.
 It thus executes targets in the proper order.
 For more information on zinit, check the [zinit repository](https://github.com/threefoldtech/zinit).

-When we start the Docker container, the files in the folder zinit will be executed.
-Those zinit files will run commands that will either execute direct commands and also execute some of the scripts we've seen in the previous sections.
+When we start the Docker container, zinit will parse each unit file in the `/etc/zinit` folder and execute the contained command according to the specified parameters.

 In the Nextcloud Flist case, there are seven **.yaml** files: